 A loss allowance for expected credit losses is determined for all financial assets, other than those at FVTPL, at the end of each reporting period.
 The expected credit loss recognised represents a probability-weighted estimate of credit losses over the expected life of the financial instrument.

-For financial assets at amortised cost, the entity recognises lifetime expected credit losses when there has been a significant increase in credit risk since initial recognition, which is determined by:
+For financial assets at amortised cost, the entity recognises lifetime expected credit losses when there has been a significant increase in credit risk since initial recognition.
+When deemed immaterial the expected credit loss recognised will be reversed.